pystardust/ani-cli/README.md

 ## Fixing errors

-If you encounter "Video url not found" or any breaking issue, then make sure you are on latest version by typing `sudo ani-cli -U` to update on Linux, Mac and Android.
-On Windows, run gitbash as administrator then there type `ani-cli -U`.
+If you encounter "No results found" (and are sure the prompt was correct) or any breaking issue, then make sure you are on latest version by typing
+`sudo ani-cli -U` to update on Linux, Mac and Android.
+On Windows, run windows terminal preview and there type `ani-cli -U`.
 If after this the issue persists then open an issue.

-History has been reworked and relocated.
-We're working on a transition script, please be patient.
-Old history can be viewed with `less ${XDG_CACHE_HOME:-$HOME/.cache}/ani-hsts`

 ## Install